tushar-sharma/tushar-sharma.github.io/_posts/2022-01-17-leetcode-longest-substring-without-repeating-characters.md

 <script src="{{ root_url }}/js/multipleTab.js"></script>

-<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS_HTML-full"></script>

-In this [leetcode](https://leetcode.com/problems/longest-substring-without-repeating-characters/) problem,  we’re asked to find the length of the longest string of characters in a provided string that does not contain repeating characters.
+In this [leetcode](https://leetcode.com/problems/longest-substring-without-repeating-characters/) problem, we are asked to find the length of the longest string of characters in a provided string that does not contain repeating characters.
 In other words, in the string `abcabcbb` the longest substring without repeating characters is `abc` (with a length of 3).

 ## Problem Statement